-"Today we must regain, by conscious effort, the essential unity of function and form.
+“Today we must regain, by conscious effort, the essential unity of function and form.
 It is not a question of 'city beautiful.'
 It is a question of discovering the forms that will most clearly give expression to the function of our cities, as the form of the old towns reflected their way of living.
-The social life of men is the specific side of nature that the city builder's art reflects.
-His task is the same as any artist's; as Albrecht Durer put it: 'For, verily, art is inherent in nature; he who can extract it therefrom will hold it.' "
+The social life of men is the specific side of nature that the city builder's art reflects; as Albrecht Dürer put it: 'For, verily, art is inherent in nature; he who can extract it therefrom will hold it.””
+Hans Blumenfeld

 The purpose of this collection is to present a clear, comprehensible, and highly readable book on the growth of modern cities and their planning.
 The author's acknowledged expertise—his ability to offer profound insight—grounded in a practical experience extending over 45 years contributes toward making this an important book.
 His approach is historical, analytical, and, above all, practical.
 If the book is unique, it may be because it covers the whole range of planning problems but is not an academic exercise or textbook.
 It has grown out of Hans Blumenfeld's need for theoretical clarification of problems encountered in practice.

-The Modern Metropolis is essential reading for professional planners, architects, landscape architects, transportation, engineers, planning officials, redevelopment officials, laymen, citizens' planning groups, corporation executives, utility company executives, and students.
+The Modern Metropolis is essential reading for professional planners, architects, landscape architects, transportation, engineers, planning officials, redevelopment officials, layman, citizens' planning groups, corporation executives, utility company executives, and students.